Fast Quantum Gates for Neutral Atoms Separated by a Few Tens of Micrometers

-In this work, we propose a family of fast two-qubit gates based on resonant dipolar exchange interaction $J(R)\sim R^{-3}$ \cite{Reinhard_2007, Su_2021, Chew_2022, Mhaignerie_2025, Emperauger_2025, Giudici_2025} for atoms separated by tens of micrometers.
-Our approach relies on excitation and de-excitation from the long-lived qubit manifold -- e.g., two hyperfine states of the electronic ground-state -- to the Rydberg manifold -- where fast resonant exchange dynamics occurs -- within a single continuous laser pulse.
-This method achieves an iSWAP gate between the ground-state qubits on sub-microsecond timescales (Fig.~\ref{fig:level_scheme}).
-Using quantum optimal control, we propose gates that are both time-optimal and robust against the main error sources, which we identify as vdW interactions, spontaneous emission in the Rydberg manifold, and motion due to photon recoil, dipolar and vdW forces and finite temperature.
-We achieve theoretical performances in terms of gate speed and fidelity comparable to blockade-based gates but with the interaction range enhanced by almost an order of magnitude.
-We discuss implications for near term quantum memories and computers.
+Here, we introduce a family of fast two-qubit gates based on resonant dipolar exchange interactions $J(R)\sim R^{-3}$ between atoms separated by tens of micrometers \cite{Reinhard_2007, Chew_2022, Mhaignerie_2025, Emperauger_2025, Giudici_2025, Su_2021, Young_2021, Crane_2021}.
+The protocol implements coherent excitation to, and de-excitation from, the Rydberg manifold — where rapid resonant exchange occurs — from long-lived ground-state qubits, enabling sub-microsecond iSWAP gates (Fig.~\ref{fig:level_scheme}).
+While reminiscent of Rydberg antiblockade schemes \cite{Li_2024, Wu_2021, Wu_2021_b, Su_2021}, our approach introduces qualitatively new elements: a single global, continuous laser pulse with a {\it time-varying phase} optimized via quantum optimal control to realize gates that are {\it time-optimal} and {\it robust} against dominant error sources, including vdW interactions, spontaneous emission.
+The resulting fidelities and gate times are comparable to blockade-based protocols, while extending the interaction range by nearly an order of magnitude, enabling long-range entanglement in near-term quantum memories and processors.
+Similar schemes for iSWAP gates with Sr atoms have also been proposed in Ref.~\cite{Ildefonso_2025}.